MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 ### Downloading the latest version

-To download the latest version of a universal package, you can use wildcards in the string you pass to the `version` argument.
+You can use wildcards to download the latest version of your Universal Packages.

+**Syntax**:

+--version -v: Package version, e.g. '2.1.0'.

+**Examples**:

-`--version *`: latest version.
+- `--version *`: the latest version.

-`--version 1.*`: latest version with major version 1.
+- `--version 1.*`: the latest version with major 1.

-`--version 1.2.*`: latest patch release with major version 1 and minor version 2.
+- `--version 1.2.*`: the latest patch release with major 1 and minor 2.

 > [!NOTE]
-> pre-release versions does not support wildcards.
+> Wildcards are not supported in pre-release.

-## Next steps
+## Related articles

 - [Publish and download universal packages in Azure Pipelines](../../pipelines/artifacts/universal-packages.md).
 - [universal package task](../../pipelines/tasks/package/universal-packages.md).